marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   without being sanitized, so that an attacker could inject an out-of-bounds access.

-  See https://cwe.mitre.org/data/definitions/823.htmlCWE-823: Use of Out-of-range Pointer Offset.
+  See `CWE-823: Use of Out-of-range Pointer Offset <https://cwe.mitre.org/data/definitions/823.html>`_.

 .. option:: -Wanalyzer-tainted-offset